 Sensei Hurtsellers is an an author and speaker.
 He has taught seminars and spoken at various events throughout the country.
 He is known in the Martial Arts community as a dynamic motivational speaker – encouraging his audience to live the lives of their dreams by applying ancient principals to modern life.
-Each night Sensei gives brief talks to his students and many are published so you can listen to them free of charge.
+Each night Sensei gives brief talks to his students and many are published during his podcast.

-For nearly two years Sensei Hutsellers also hosted a free weekly inspirational show called "mindpower". "mindpower" is based on much of the self-development work he has done in his personal life.
-You can listen to many of the archived episodes for free.
+Sensei Hutsellers hosts a weekly inspirational podcast called "Ohio Martial Arts - Mindpower".
+"Mindpower" is based on much of the self-development work he has done in his personal life.
+You can subscribe and listen to all show and archives here.

 Below is a video of Sensei Hurtsellers taken at the 1986 USKA Grand Nationals held in Chicago Illinois.